Mycaeli/WEM_23/README.md

 ### Proto 1.0:
-We made an arduino system with a buzzer to use it like a piano, the mini piano works but the idea changed to use a Leap Motion, the code still works
+We made an arduino system with a buzzer to use it like a piano, the mini piano works but the idea changed to use a Leap Motion, the code still works.

 ![Diagrama-Piano-Electrico-1024x463](https://user-images.githubusercontent.com/84156615/217916693-bf6f049f-c5fc-4a95-85df-6d70629816f7.png)
 >Code.INO in the archives of the Git